 If you do wish to proceed with sessions, we contract for a mutually agreed number of sessions, which can be revisited and extended if necessary.
 Over time, we establish a sense of regularity and consistency into our meetings to build a healthy, working relationship.
 Counselling is only as effective as the alliance and relationship we establish together.

-Alternately, you may decide to pursue therapy elsewhere or at a later time, or I may decide that you may need someone with a different skillset and style of working to help you, in which case I can offer you referrals to colleagues and other services - there is no pressure to commit to the relationship if you don't want to.
+Alternately, you may decide to pursue therapy elsewhere or at a later time, or I may feel that you may need someone with a different skillset and style of working to help you, in which case I can offer you referrals to colleagues and other services - there is no pressure to commit to the relationship if you don't want to.
 Your autonomy and independence is deeply respected, and there will be no compulsion to pursue anything you don't want to.

 How do I know that you are the right counsellor for me?

 Working with me, you will not get a distant, emotionally closed-off clinician.
 Rather, you get a fully invested, sensitive human being, with whom you can dynamically engage with!
 This means no generic guidance, arbitrary 'homework', pre-set worksheets, or monotonous activities.